ACRLab/snazzy/paper/paper.md

 # Statement of need

-During synchronous network activity (SNA), many neurons fire synchronously, generating waves of activity that span across large portions of the nervous system [@blankenship:2009; @wu:2024; @akin:2020].
+During synchronous network activity (SNA), many neurons fire simultaneously, generating waves of activity that span across large portions of the nervous system [@blankenship:2009; @wu:2024; @akin:2020].
 In Drosophila embryos, SNA typically lasts 4 hours, during which the nervous system undergoes a stereotyped morphological change via ventral nerve cord condensation [@crisp:2008; @carreira:2021].
-To gain an understanding of SNA, it is essential to quantify waves of activity in the nervous system while also tracking morphology as a proxy of neurodevelopment.
+To gain an understanding of SNA, it is essential to quantify waves of activity in the nervous system while also tracking morphology as a proxy for neurodevelopment.
 For these reasons, we combine a commonly used genetically encoded calcium indicator (GECI) that reports neural activity with a structural fluorophore [@carreira:2021].
 The structural fluorophore signal remains stable, independent of neural activity, making it suitable for continuous tracking morphology of the nerve cord.
 To record many embryos during SNA, we use a wide-field fluorescence microscopy system that captures the GECI and structural fluorophore signal of dozens of developing embryos for over 5 hours.